 Graphic Design (CFGDTC)

 This program provides students with entry-level skills in graphic design and allows students to upgrade or expand their present skills.
+It also is a path for upgrading or expanding skills in one's present employment.
 Students will focus on typography and the foundations of visual communication design for both print and on-screen media, and build skills in the most widely used graphic design software applications.
 This program provides credits towards the Associate in Applied Science Degree in Graphic Design.

 Students should choose the appropriate faculty for academic advising based on their last name: Ingrid Ankerson (A-M), Kristine Willimann (N-Z).

 Copies can be obtained from the Counseling Office, a program advisor, or from the Curriculum and Assessment Office Web site: www.wccnet.edu/departments/curriculum/articulation.php?levelone=colleges.